theJayTea/XPS-13-7390-Hackintosh/README.md

 1.19.0 (the current latest)

-I also added thermal pads (https://imgur.com/a/MqWwBim) inside so the CPU can use the entire aluminum backplate as a heat spreader - it now runs without the fan kicking in unless I'm doing something very intensive, a palpable improvement!
+I also added thermal pads (https://imgur.com/a/MqWwBim) inside so the CPU can use the entire aluminium backplate as a heat spreader - it now runs without the fan kicking in unless I'm doing something very intensive, a palpable improvement!
 You could try this on your XPS too.

 The internal SK Hynix SSD needed to be replaced as macOS doesn't support it.
 I popped in a WD Blue SN 570 - it works perfectly as the same chipset is used in real Macs.
 While at it, I gave it a fresh battery too!